radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Implementations MUST comply with the the following rules:

-* Implementations MUST allow the configuration of a trust anchor (i.e. a list of trusted Certificate Authorities (CAs){{!RFC5280}}) for new TLS sessions.
+* Implementations MUST allow the configuration of a trust base (i.e. a set of trusted Certificate Authorities (CAs){{!RFC5280}}) for new TLS sessions.
 This list SHOULD be application-specific and not use a global system trust store.
 * Certificate validation MUST include the verification rules as per {{!RFC5280}}.
 * Implementations SHOULD indicate their trust anchors when opening or accepting TLS sessions.
   See {{!RFC5246, Section 7.4.4}} and {{!RFC6066, Section 6}} for TLS 1.2 and {{!RFC8446, Section 4.2.4}} for TLS 1.3.
-* When the configured trust base changes (e.g., removal of a CA from the trust anchor; issuance of a new CRL for a given CA), implementations SHOULD reassess the continued validity of the certificate path for all connected endpoints.
-This can either be done by caching the endpoint's certificate for the duration of the connection and re-evaluating the cached certificate or by renegotiating the (D)TLS connection, either directly or by opening a new (D)TLS connection and closing the old one.
+* When the configured trust base changes (e.g., removal of a CA from the set of trust anchors; issuance of a new CRL for a CA in the set of trust anchors), implementations SHOULD reassess the continued validity of the certificate path of all connected peers.
+This can either be done by caching the peer's certificate for the duration of the connection and re-evaluating the cached certificate or by renegotiating the (D)TLS connection, either directly or by opening a new (D)TLS connection and closing the old one.
-* Implementations SHOULD NOT keep a connection open for longer than the validity span of the endpoint certificate.
-At the time the endpoint certificate expires, the connection SHOULD be closed and re-opened.
+* Implementations SHOULD NOT keep a connection open for longer than the validity span of the peer's certificate.
+At the time the peer's certificate expires, the connection SHOULD be closed and re-opened.

-RadSec endpoints SHOULD NOT be pre-configured with a list of trusted CAs by the vendor or manufacturer that are enabled by default.
+RadSec endpoints SHOULD NOT be pre-configured with a set of trusted CAs by the vendor or manufacturer that are enabled by default.
-Instead, the endpoints SHOULD start off with an empty CA list as trust anchor.
+Instead, the endpoints SHOULD start off with an empty CA set as the trust base.
 The addition of a CA SHOULD be done only when manually configured by the administrator.
-This does not preclude vendors or manufacturers including their trust list in their products, but the enabling of those lists should be a conscious decision by an administrator.
+This does not preclude vendors or manufacturers including their set of trusted CAs in their products, but the enabling of those lists should be a conscious decision by an administrator.

 RADIUS/(D)TLS clients and servers MUST follow {{!RFC9525}} when validating endpoint identities.
 Specific details are provided below:

 * Certificates MAY use wildcards in the identifiers of DNS names and realm names, but only as the complete, left-most label.
-* RadSec clients validate the servers identity to match their local configuration, accepting the identity on the first match:
+* RadSec clients validate the server's identity to match their local configuration, accepting the identity on the first match:
   * If the expected RadSec server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{!RFC7585, Section 2.2}}.
   * If the expected RadSec server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
   * If the expected RadSec server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * The Common Name RDN MUST NOT be used to identify a server.
-  * Clients MAY use other attributes of the certificate to validate the server's identity, but it MUST NOT accept any certificate without validation.
+  * Clients MAY use other attributes of the certificate to validate the server's identity, but they MUST NOT accept any certificate without validation.
   * Clients which also act as servers (i.e. proxies) may be susceptible to security issues when a ClientHello is mirrored back to themselves.
 More details on this issue are discussed in {{security_considerations}}.
 * RadSec servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate.